 “I’m being to kids what my grandma was to me.
 Being a safe space before I even knew that was a real thing, which helps with resiliency for children who have experienced trauma.
 She was my person.
 She loved me, cared for me, supported me, believed in me, held me accountable and she always showed up.
 She was at every graduation, high school, college, law school, she was there for my marriage, the birth of my children…She was always encouraging me.”

 Through speaking engagements, her published book, The Abuse Algorithm and more, Starr is raising awareness about child sexual abuse and exploitation in communities that are often uneducated about the topics.
-According to Starr, people will often wrongly assume child sex trafficking is an “international issue,” meanwhile, it’s happening in every state in the U.S. Since 2017, more than 2,400 youth and adults have participated in The Starr Institute’s awareness and prevention programming, another 600 people across 32 states and three countries have raised funds to support The Starr Institute’s efforts through an annual 5K run, and The Starr Institute has partnered with organizations including Georgia Center for Child Advocacy (GCCA),The Center for Civic Innovation, and the Broward Human Trafficking Coalition to better support their work.
+According to Starr, people will often wrongly assume child sex trafficking is an “international issue,” meanwhile, according to UNICEF USA, it’s happening in every state in the U.S. Since 2017, more than 2,400 youth and adults have participated in The Starr Institute’s awareness and prevention programming, another 600 people across 32 states and three countries have raised funds to support The Starr Institute’s efforts through an annual 5K run, and The Starr Institute has partnered with organizations including Georgia Center for Child Advocacy (GCCA),The Center for Civic Innovation, and the Broward Human Trafficking Coalition to better support their work.

 It’s Starr’s dynamic energy that is making the difference in the lives of children, says Giselle Balfour, project director for GCCA’s Envision Project, who has worked with Starr to provide programming for child sex trafficking survivors.